0xJs/CARTP-cheatsheet/Cloud-OnPrem-lateral-movement.md

 ```

 # On-Prem --> Azure AD
-## Hybrid Identity
+## Azure AD Connect
+- Check if there is an account name with `MSOL_<INSTALLATION ID>`.
+This user has DCSYNC rights. (or `AAD_` if installed on a DC)
+- Command to check if AD connect is installed on the server `Get-ADSyncConnector`

 ## Password Hash Sync (PHS) Abuse
-- Check if there is an account name with MSOL_<INSTALLATION ID>.
-This user has DCSYNC rights.
+- Account with `SYNC_` is created in Azure AD and can reset any users password in Azure AD.
 - Passwords for both the accounts are stored in SQL server on the server where Azure AD Connect is installed and it is possible to extract them in clear-text if you have admin privileges on the server.

 #### Enumerate server where Azure AD is installed (on prem command)